matt-sonata/ContentWarnings/README.md

     "length<"
     "length>"

-This extension does not differentiate between strings and integers so please note that using "<" on a field that contains a string will always trigger an error.
+This extension does not differentiate between strings and integers so please note that using "<" on a field that contains a string will always trigger a warning.

 The last two operators compare the length of the field, useful for text based content.